bradhannah/Ultima5ReduxGo/docs/CODING_CONVENTIONS_DIALOGUE.md

 - Use ConversationResponse.NeedsInput flag to determine when to prompt user for input.
 - Handle ConversationResponse.Error properly - conversation should terminate gracefully on errors.
 - Test conversation flows with real TLK data to ensure proper command handling.

-### Legacy System Migration Notes
-- **TO BE CONVERTED**: Replace channel-based text emission with ConversationResponse output accumulation.
-- **TO BE CONVERTED**: Convert goroutine-based interpreters to synchronous LinearConversationEngine calls.
-- **TO BE CONVERTED**: Replace placeholder text emission with proper error handling and response building.
 - Keep promotion of unimplemented features visible via placeholders to make scripted dialogs testable even before full functionality is implemented.